affederaffe/deepl-py/README.md

-# deepl-py
+# deeplpy
 A deepl translator integration made with selenium

-# Why should I use deepl-py?
+# Why should I use deeplpy?
 * easy to use
 * glossary support
 * just a few integrations for python